User guide#

 “f7d9642e-b0ca-4f2d-af2a-30195bd7a76d”

 Indicates the calibration set to use.
-Defaults to None, which means the IQM server will use the best available calibration set automatically.
+Defaults to None, which means the IQM server will use the current default calibration set automatically.

 max_circuit_duration_over_t2